Wayside: A Serial Novel - Episode 4

 “How can she look him in the eye and ask him that?”

 Josina rose to her feet, turned to face the audience, and made a shushing gesture.
-The crowd respected her directive and quickly settled.
+The crowd quickly settled.
 She pointed to the screen, directing their collective attention back to the broadcast.

 “Wayside for those on the outside.”